skosman/Cents/README.md

-# Cents
+# cents
-Cents - A Budget Thing
+cents - A Budget Thing to make sense of your money